 Australia operates a comprehensive credit reporting (CCR) system.
 This means BankSA is required by law to share certain account information with the credit reporting bodies to be included in individuals' consumer credit reports.

 As well as credit enquiries, defaults and serious credit infringements, the information shared for CCR includes:

-BankSA is supplying CCR information for all consumer credit products including credit cards, personal loans, Get Set loans, home loans, auto finance loans and permanent overdraft accounts.
+We are supplying CCR information for our consumer credit products including credit cards, personal loans, Get Set loans, home loans, auto finance loans and permanent overdraft accounts.

-CCR means it's more important than ever to pay your bills on time so your repayment history information is shown favourably on your credit report.
+CCR means it’s more important than ever to pay on time so the repayment history information is shown favourably on your credit report.

 If you’re having trouble making your repayments, we can help.
 Please contact BankSA Assist for a confidential conversation about your situation.

 Checking what’s on your credit report is important to see if there are any fraudulent applications made in your name and to check your information is correct.
 If you see something that doesn’t look right on your report, you can contact us or the credit reporting body to get it looked into.
-If there is a mistake, we will fix it.
+If there is a mistake, we will fix it for free.

 Our Privacy Statement provides important information about how we collect and handle your personal information, including the purposes for which we collect and use your information and the types of organisations we share it with (some of which are located outside of Australia).
 It also explains how you can access and correct the personal information we hold about you, and how you can make a complaint about our handling of your personal information.